Jude-Ugoo/country_loan/README.md

-# SamuraiLoan Protocol on Solana
+# CountryLoan Protocol on Solana

 A decentralized lending and borrowing protocol built on Solana using Anchor.
 Users can deposit collateral and borrow supported tokens against over-collateralized positions with specific token-to-token pairs.